 - Summer 2018: Development of a municipal parking lot on Chicoine at the rear of the regional civic hub.
-A total of 51 parking spaces will be developed and approximately 40 trees will be planted.
+A total of 51 parking spaces was developed and approximately 40 trees were planted.

 - Summer 2018: Construction of a multipurpose bicycle lane on Harwood Boulevard, between Taschereau Bridge and Saint-Jean-Baptiste Avenue, to ensure the safety of users.

-- July 2018: For the first year, the City of Vaudreuil-Dorion is hosting the Festival artefact that will be held from July 26 to 28, as part of the « Fête urbaine à la Place Dumont ».
+- July 2018: For the first year, the City of Vaudreuil-Dorion hosted the Festival artefact that was held from July 26 to 28, as part of the « Fête urbaine à la place Dumont ».